-No fewer than 50 beneficiaries have benefited from the Federal Government move to stimulate rural enterprises in order to address the challenges facing the nano sector.
+No fewer than 50 beneficiaries have benefitted from the federal government’s move to stimulate rural enterprises to address the nano sector’s challenges.

-The Director General, Small and Medium Enterprises Development Agency of Nigeria (SMEDAN) Olawale Fasanya stated this at the opening of the Cluster Development Programme held at secretariat of iseyin local government.
+The Director General of the Small and Medium Enterprises Development Agency of Nigeria (SMEDAN), Olawale Fasanya, stated this at the opening of the Cluster Development Programme, held at the Iseyin local government’s secretariat.

-Fasanya who was represented by Mrs Bimpe Fawale, Deputy Director Partnership and Coordination Dept, SMEDAN said the cluster initiative was organised to revitalise the economic growth at the rural level.
+Fasanya, represented by Mrs Bimpe Fawale, Deputy Director of the Partnership and Coordination Department at SMEDAN, said the cluster initiative was organised to revitalise rural economic growth.

-He said the programme was targeted at Iseyin Aso–Oke cluster in Oyo State with 50 beneficiaries.
+He said the programme targeted the Iseyin Aso–Oke cluster in Oyo State with 50 beneficiaries.

 Fasanya said: “Cluster initiative has rapidly attracted attention of many governments and industry organizations around the globe as a means to stimulate urban and rural economic growth.

-“The purpose of cluster initiative organizations is to promote economic development within the cluster by improving the competitiveness of one or several specific business sectors.
+“The purpose of cluster initiative organisations is to promote economic development by improving the competitiveness of one or several specific business sectors.

-“The initiatives are projects that are organized as collaborations between diverse number of public and private sector actors.”
+“The initiatives are projects that are organised as collaborations between a diverse number of public and private sector actors.”

-Fasanya stated that Nano, Micro, Small and Medium Enterprises (nMSMEs) sub-sector have historically played an important role in contributing to economic development of many countries around the world.
+Fasanya stated that Nano, Micro, Small and Medium Enterprises (nMSMEs) sub-sector have historically played an important role in contributing to economic development of many countries worldwide.

-According to him, the sub-sector accounts for the majority of the enterprises in Nigeria and also accounts for the highest number of jobs created in Nigeria’s economy.
+According to him, the sub-sector accounts for most of the enterprises in Nigeria and the highest number of jobs created in Nigeria’s economy.

 “The most recent National nMSMEs Survey of 2021 revealed that there are 39.6 million nMSMEs, employing 62.5 million persons 80.2 per cent of labour force and contributing 46.31per cent and 6.21 per cent to nominal GDP and exports, respectively.